LuisMLopez-dev/Golf-Simulator/README.md

 # Overview
-This is a personal project where I created a Golf Simulator in C to test my C programming skills after completing the course, C for Engineers.
-I was inspired by several videos games that had a golf as a minigame, and I wanted to create a basic version of golf with a CLI.
+This is a personal project where I created a Golf Simulator program in C to test my C programming skills after completing the course, C for Engineers.
+I was inspired by several videos games that had golf as a minigame, and I wanted to create a basic version of golf with a CLI.
 The completion time was about two weeks.

 ## Components Included
 - Framework for various golf holes